zxc85250/intro-to-python/session_00/exercises_0.md

-echo <text> # Displays in the terminal a line of text, Ex: echo Hello!
+echo <text> # Displays in the terminal a line of text, Ex: echo Hello! --> Hello!

 echo <text> > <file_name.txt>  # Writes a line of text in a file, Ex: echo Bonjour! > file.txt
+        # The > overwrites the file if it exists or creates it if it doesn't exist.
+        # The >> appends to a file or creates the file if it doesn't exist.

-cat <file_name.txt> # Reads the file and displays it line by line in the terminal, Ex: cat file.txt --> Bonjour!
+cat <file_name.txt> # Reads the file and displays it line by line in the terminal,
+        # (short for "conCATenates files").
+Ex: cat file.txt --> Bonjour!

 history  # Displays your recently run Bash Commands​